Filtration Games and Potentially Projective Modules: Stationary sets and potentially filtered modules

-\begin{corollary} For any ring $R$, the following classes are the same: \begin{enumerate} \item The class of $\sigma$-closed potentially projective modules; \item The class of $\sigma$-closed potentially $\mathcal{C}_p$-filtered modules, where $\mathcal{C}_p$ is the collection of all countably presented, projective modules. \item The class of $\sigma$-closed potentially $\mathcal{C}_g$-filtered modules, where $\mathcal{C}_g$ is the collection of all countably generated, projective modules. \end{enumerate}
+\item $M$ is $\sigma$-closed potentially $\mathcal{C}$-filtered, where $\mathcal{C}$ is the collection of all countably generated, projective modules.\footnote{Which by Fact \ref{fact_ProjCGCP} is the same as the collection of all countably presented, projective modules.} \end{enumerate}

 \end{corollary}